j0xhn/membersofthehouse/README.md

 In essence we gamify meditation, not just with badges but by actual incentives tied to USD.
 The feedback loop is the very mechanism in which we have gamed our lives to chase money.
 In our new system one must be on the pathway to enlightenment in order to win.

 ---
-### Instructors
-Instructor wants to publish a course and make money and build community.
-I sign up because
-- Existing Community
-- Tooling (subscription & payments)
-- Get voting rights in organization

-I create a course that is validated by 5 random validators.
-It get’s approved and I receive 1 voting token.
-Proceeds from this course go to me but 10% goes to escrow account as fee.
-At any point I can withdraw their tokens, taking out the equivalent of $ associated with the total in escrow.

-1 token of 100k tokens, withdraw `$.1` of `$10k` escrow

----

 ### Definitions